srjilarious/argunaught/ReadMe.md

-A C++ option parser that handles sub-commands.
+A C++ option parser that handles global options, options with parameters, and sub-commands with command specific options as well.

 # Quick Example

-To use argunaught, you first define global options and any subcommands, which can have their own options.
+To use argunaught, you create a Parser object and define global options and any subcommands, which can have their own command specific options.

 ```
 auto args = argunaught::Parser("Cool Test App")